genepi/imputationserver/docs/pgs/getting-started.md

 ### Ancestry Estimation

 You can enable ancestry estimation by selecting a reference population used to classify your uploaded samples.
-Currently, we support the H...
+Currently, we support a worldwide panel based on HGDP.

 ## Start Polygenic Score Calculation